* Campaigning banned ahead of voting on Sunday and Monday

 The Interior Ministry urged some 47 million eligible voters to head to the polls and said it had made preparations for bad weather, including snow in some regions, to ensure that everyone could have the chance to cast their ballot.

 “Elections are a fundamental moment for a democracy and we want all our citizens to experience them in the best way possible,” Interior Minister Anna Maria Cancellieri said in a video posted on the ministry’s website.

-Bersani is now thought to be just a few points ahead of Berlusconi, the former prime minister who has promised tax refunds and staged a media blitz to regain support.
+Bersani is now thought to be just a few points ahead of centre-right leader Silvio Berlusconi, the former prime minister who has promised tax refunds and staged a media blitz.

 The success of Grillo’s “Tsunami Tour” has added to the uncertainty.
 Huge crowds have turned out hear him rail against corruption and austerity, underlining the extent of popular rage against traditional parties and the capacity for his 5-Star Movement to shake up the elections.

 “Grillo is saying the things that all ordinary Italians are thinking, he is giving us hope,” said 41-year-old Luca Pennisi, who makes pastries for a cafe in the capital where several customers were still unsure who to vote for.

 “It’s time to change the system, get rid of the old politicians, and stop wasting public money,” he said, adding that he had watched Grillo’s final rally on the Internet and would definitely vote for his grouping.

 Grillo was seen winning about 16 percent in the last polls, making his movement the third-largest electoral force.
 Experts believe he may have built on that score, helped by a strong online campaign and a string of scandals surrounding Italy’s political elite.

 Other leaders ended their campaigns on a much quieter note.